Runaway stars masquerading as star formation in galactic outskirts: Numerical setup

 \subsection{Low mass runaway stars}

 The model in \citet{Andersson+2020} limits the runaway mechanism to massive ($>8\Msun$) stars because these stars are responsible for the majority of stellar feedback.
 In this work, where we focus on tracing the resolved SF relation discussed in \sect{intro}, we extend the model to sample individual stars in the mass range $4-100\Msun$ in order to account for the non-negligible contribution to far ultraviolet (FUV) emission of low mass B-stars.
 These stars are an important contributor to our SF tracer (see \sect{SF_FUV}).
-This extension is achieved by re-sampling the mass of every HMS in the aforementioned mass range using the Kroupa IMF as a post processing step. \footnote{Assigning new masses inevitably leads to a different stellar evolution.
+This extension is achieved by re-sampling the mass\footnote{Assigning new masses inevitably leads to a different stellar evolution.
 This implies a discrepancy between the stellar evolution of the analysed stars and those evolved in the simulation.
-This is a limitation of our model, which we take into consideration when drawing conclusions from our results.} For technical reasons, we focus our analysis on $\sim150\Myr$ of evolution of the galaxy, which roughly corresponds to the main sequence life time of a $4\Msun$ star.
+This is a limitation of our model, which we take into consideration when drawing conclusions from our results.} of every HMS in the aforementioned mass range using the Kroupa IMF as a post processing step.
+For technical reasons, we focus our analysis on $\sim150\Myr$ of evolution of the galaxy, which roughly corresponds to the main sequence life time of a $4\Msun$ star.
 We therefore use this mass as a lower limit, resulting in a mass range between $4-100\Msun$ for the HMS.
 We keep \eqn{v_dist} (which does not have any mass dependence) as the velocity distribution.
-We remove mass from LMS corresponding to stars in the mass range $4-8\Msun$ since stars in this mass range is now included as HMS.
+The re-sampling increases the stellar mass in the HMS population by $1.4\times10^{7}\Msun$.
+We remove mass from LMS corresponding to stars in the mass range $4-8\Msun$ since stars in this mass range are now included as HMS, resulting in a decrease in total mass of $1.7\times10^{7}\Msun$.
+The discrepancy between the two comes from mass loss due to stellar evolution which is unaccounted for by this re-sampling.